 A contract renewal occurs when the initial term expires and both parties involved choose to extend their business relationship.
 This extension typically involves creating a new contract, although, in some instances, the original terms might simply remain in place.

 Contract renewals are valuable opportunities to revisit the terms of the prior agreement.
-This allows businesses to negotiate adjustments to pricing, service levels, deliverables, or other aspects to better align the contract with their evolving needs.
+This allows businesses to negotiate adjustments to pricing, service levels, deliverables, or other aspects to better align the contract with their evolving needs and market conditions.

 There are two main ways contracts can be renewed:

-Understanding the renewal process and staying on top of your contracts’ end dates is crucial for avoiding unwanted renewals or unexpected gaps in service.
+Understanding the renewal process and staying on top of your contracts’ end dates is crucial for avoiding unwanted renewals or unexpected gaps in service—especially for agreements with strict notice-period requirements.

 Why Are Contract Renewals Important?